Heritage rail vehicle standards

 RIS-4472-RST – Technical requirements for heritage vehicles

-This provides a set of engineering requirements and guidance for use by owners, restorers and builders of heritage rail vehicles.
+This document provides a set of engineering requirements and guidance for use by owners, restorers and builders of heritage rail vehicles.

 It sets out the engineering requirements for heritage rail vehicles (including steam locomotives), using a combination of proven, historic design, compliance with specific standards where required for network compatibility and previously accepted rationale arguments for deviations.